lhr-solar/BPS/Docs/source/Hardware/Boards.rst

 Requirements/Constraints:
-    We chose :term:`MOSFET <MOSFET>` body diodes to be used as the transistor to prevent voltage spikes from entering into the master board (since the fan speeds can change and that could cause the spikes).
+    We chose :term:`MOSFET <MOSFET>` body diodes to be used as the transistor to prevent voltage spikes from entering into the leader board (since the fan speeds can change and that could cause the spikes).

 .. figure:: ../_static/FanBrdLayout.png
     :align: center